SafoanMiah/uber_models/README.md

 # $$\text{Uber Price Prediction And Regression Model Analysis}$$

 ## $$\text{Description:}$$
-This project provides a comprehensive and extenstive approach to predicting Uber prices using a variety of regression models.
+This project provides a comprehensive and extensive approach to predicting Uber prices using a variety of regression models.
-Trough the use of **data cleaning**, **exploratory data analysis**, **model training**, **hyperparameter tuning**, and **model evaluation**.
-The project is structured to demonstrate a full cycle of data processing and modeling to achieve accurate predictions.
+Through the use of **data cleaning**, **exploratory data analysis**, **model training**, **hyperparameter tuning**, and **model evaluation**.
+The project is structured to demonstrate a full cycle of data processing and modelling to achieve accurate predictions.

 ---
 ### Cleaning: